 In Western culture, monogamy is largely held as the standard–or even the goal–when it comes to the types of relationships for which humans are “supposed to” strive.
 This narrative stems from persistent societal representations of this standard; lack of available knowledge and resources; one’s personal history and experiences; individual needs in relationships, etc. Evenstill, this fact remains the same: monogamy does not have to be the beacon for relational success,nor should we inherently treat it as such.
 What would it mean to acknowledge or affirm that there are not only other options when it comes to relationship structures and orientations, but also that relationships can be successful, nourishing, and beneficial for those involved even if they go against the societal grain?
 In this introductory-level training, we will examine language associated with non-monogamous relationship structures, how our values as clinicians may begetting in the way of being affirming and successful with relationally diverse clients, usefullenses and interventions for working within this population, and case studies where these notions are put into practice.

 Upon booking this community training, one of our team members will be in contact with your organization’s representative to schedule your training date and provide additional pertinent details.
-Please contact us at firstname.lastname@example.org for further information.
+Our facilitators will work with you to schedule this training within 3 months of your initial contact with them.
+Please contact us at email@example.com for further information.